 In the medium read tests, instances with local storage outperformed instances with remote storage.
 Both L8s (with local storage) and D15s had a far better ops/s and latency result, even with a significantly higher operation rate.
 This makes a very convincing argument for local storage over remote storage when seeking optimal performance.

 Looking at the writes, on the other hand, D15s outperformed due to their large pool of CPU cores.
 While differences were less obvious in the small tests, results were more obvious in the medium tests.
 Further investigation will be conducted to determine why this is the case.

 Based on the graph for variable medium testing, D15 outperformed in all categories.
 D15v2s have both a larger number of cores to outpace competition with heavy loads of writes and local storage offering faster disk intensive reads.
 This was additionally supported by strong performance in the mixed medium testing results.

 L8s with local storage took second place, performing better than DS13v2s in the read and mixed tests.
 Whilst DS13v2 nodes slightly edged out L8s in writes for larger payloads.
 The mixed results showed a substantial difference in performance between the two with L8s taking a lead thanks to local storage providing faster disk intensive reads.

-Furthermore, L8s with local storage offer a great cost efficient solution at around ¾ of the price of D13v2s and offer a better price-performance gain notably in read operations.
-This is especially beneficial for a production environment which prioritizes reads over writes.
+Furthermore, L8s with local storage offer a great cost-efficient solution at around ¾ of the price of D13v2s and offer a better price-performance gain notably in read operations.
+This is especially beneficial for a production environment that prioritizes reads overwrites.